-In a double-blind study (COPERNICUS), 2,289 patients with heart failure at rest or with minimal exertion and left ventricular ejection fraction < 25% (mean 20%), despite digitalis (66%), diuretics (99%), and ACE inhibitors (89%) were randomized to placebo or carvedilol.
+In a double-blind trial (COPERNICUS), 2,289 subjects with heart failure at rest or with minimal exertion and left ventricular ejection fraction less than 25% (mean 20%), despite digitalis (66%), diuretics (99%), and ACE inhibitors (89%) were randomized to placebo or carvedilol.
 Carvedilol was titrated from a starting dose of 3.125 mg twice daily to the maximum tolerated dose or up to 25 mg twice daily over a minimum of 6 weeks.
 Most subjects achieved the target dose of 25 mg.
-The study was conducted in Eastern and Western Europe, the United States, Israel, and Canada.
+The trial was conducted in Eastern and Western Europe, the United States, Israel, and Canada.
 Similar numbers of subjects per group (about 100) withdrew during the titration period.

 The primary end point of the trial was all-cause mortality, but cause-specific mortality and the risk of death or hospitalization (total, cardiovascular [CV], or heart failure [HF]) were also examined.
 The developing trial data were followed by a data monitoring committee, and mortality analyses were adjusted for these multiple looks.
-The trial was stopped after a median follow-up of 10 months because of an observed 35% reduction in mortality (from 19.7% per patient year on placebo to 12.8% on carvedilol, hazard ratio 0.65, 95% CI 0.52 – 0.81, p = 0.0014, adjusted) (see Figure 1).
+The trial was stopped after a median follow-up of 10 months because of an observed 35% reduction in mortality (from 19.7% per patient-year on placebo to 12.8% on carvedilol, hazard ratio 0.65, 95% CI: 0.52 to 0.81, P = 0.0014, adjusted) (see Figure 1).
 The results of COPERNICUS are shown in Table 4.

-Table 4: Results of COPERNICUS Trial in Patients With Severe
+Table 4: Results of COPERNICUS Trial in Sub ects with

 (N = 1,133)

 |Mortality + all hospitalization||507||425||0.76

 |Cardiovascular = CV; Heart failure = HF.|